bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_completion_callback_factory.md

 As a convenience, the `CompletionCallbackFactory` can optionally create a closure with up to three bound parameters that it will pass to your callback function.
 This can be useful for passing information about the request to your callback function, which is especially useful if your class has multiple asynchronous callbacks pending.

-For the above example, of opening a file, let's say you want to keep some description associated with your request, you might implement your OpenFile and DidOpen callback as follows:
+For the above example, of opening a file, let’s say you want to keep some description associated with your request, you might implement your OpenFile and DidOpen callback as follows:

        void OpenFile(const pp::FileRef& file) {
          std::string message = "Opening file!";